Effysayshi/Leetcode/README.md

-# Leetcode
+# Leetcode solutions
-solution in C++
+solution wirtten in C++ and python

-I start with the 30-day Leetcoding Challenge
+Start it with the 30-day Leetcoding Challenge

-So..

-Hello Leetcode : )
+Have fun : )